 - jumpers, where competitors demonstrate their training and handling expertise with their dogs performing a fast course comprised of various styles of jumps and hurdles, and

 - snooker agility, where handlers strategize in calculating their route on course following the principal strategy rules of the billiards game of snooker

 Though agility is a competitive, athletic sport, USDAA also promotes dog agility as a community sport, as it offers families a fun alternative for spending quality time with their pet through a variety of programs meeting with their goals, desires, and abilities—the Championship, Performance, Veterans, Intro or Junior Handler program.
 The obstacles are relatively easy to train, and a handler and their dog can do reasonably well and have fun with just a few hours investment each week; however, as with any sport, considerable time and energy is required to be highly competitive.
-As a commitment to promoting dog agility and responsible pet ownership, USDAA has also developed programs for older dogs, an Intro program for people to get started, and a junior handler program school-age children and their pets.
+As a commitment to promoting dog agility and responsible pet ownership, USDAA has also developed programs for older dogs, an Intro program for people to get started, and a junior handler program for school-age children and their pets.

 USDAA's primary function is to promote dog agility as an international competitive, athletic sporting activity.
 This involves development and promotion of dog agility certification tests and tournament events, which USDAA conducts through a network of almost 200 licensed groups across North America and around the world.
 In support of this purpose, USDAA disseminates information on dog agility to educate the public on the sport through its web site and corresponds with interested parties.
 USDAA also is a ready resource for information on rules & regulations and course design principles.
 Further, USDAA offers lectures, working seminars and training seminars to qualify judges to meet the demanding standards of the sport.